spending time alone taught me ‘real’ love

 So of course I was upset, we weren’t on good terms for a while and then the loneliness set in.
 I had needs I wanted fulfilled and in my mind only he could fill them despite what he did.
 That led to one thing which led to the idea that maybe we really could work it out and rebuild.
 We collectively chose to work on building a good relationship with the possibility of us getting back together and being a family.
 We dealt with each other for about another year until this past August when I realized he just wasn’t going to change his ways.
 Throughout that year I felt my strength increase mentally and emotionally because although we were dealing with each other I still had lots of time to myself physically, and most importantly mentally; when I felt it was time to walk away I was able to do it and mean it with no intentions on turning back around.

 Being alone was the best thing I did for myself.
-When he broke up with me in September of 2017 I reclaimed some of myself, and I say some because it took me to truly be done with him to open my eyes to what I was accepting and allowing.
+When he broke up with me initially I reclaimed some of myself, and I say some because it took me to truly be done with him to open my eyes to what I was accepting and allowing.
 It didn’t hit me until he inquired about us having sex after I decided to end things for good in August.
 He had been so used to me saying I was done and repeatedly going back on my word.
 Being alone taught me that my worth goes far beyond what a man can do for me but instead what I can do for myself.
 No one determines my worth but me and in allowing what I allowed I had set the bar really low unintentionally and that’s why he felt comfortable enough to say and do everything he did.

 We get into relationships with the idea that we want to see the other person happy but what about you?
 Just because you enter a partnership doesn’t mean you lose sight of yourself and it happens so often.
 After a breakup it’s natural that the space we once held for that person becomes empty.
 Okay we used to watch this show together at this time, what do I do now?
 The nights of falling asleep on the phone, talking and laughing until the sun rises becomes nothing but silence.
 In those silent moments we have nothing but opportunity to open the doors to hope of reconciliation even when it shouldn’t be an option.
 Fear and pain creeps into those midnight hours.
 How will I start over?
 Where do I even start?
 I can’t trust.
 Who will even want me?
 And the list goes on.
 In these moments of vulnerability we either leap or be still and accept it.
 I leaped before and jumped into situation-ships and a relationship.
 This time around I embraced it, I found comfort in being alone and focusing on me.
 I was able to see myself for who I was and most importantly I had the chance to see what I needed to work on within myself.